kaushalvivek/flutter-coursework/notes/section-2.md

 - All compile-time constants are run-time constants.
 - ```const``` can be added infront of the variable name, or infront of the value.
 This translates to storing the variable address to be constant and stroring the value as a constant respectively.
 - ```.add()``` adds a new element to a list.
 New elements can't be added to unmodifiable lists.

+**```if() {} and ternary operator -- ? : ; --declared normally in Dart.**

+## Splitting Widgets

+- In flutter, as a rule of thumb, it is always encouraged to build more custom widgets, where the alternative is to have large nested widgets.
+Better to have small widgets than large nested widgets.
+Better performance, more readable.
+- Splitting done by creating new custom widgets for long sections.
+Passing information between widgets done through name/sequential arguments and suitable constructors.

+**When passing a value to a funcion that doesn't accept arguments because of the manner in which it is being declared -- such as in ```onPressed:```, pass an anonymous function ```() => functionName(argument)``` in this manner, hence passing the required function with the required argument as a new anonymous function.**

+## Getter

+- A getter is somewhere between a variable and a function.
+- It can't have arguments passed to it and is referenced as a variable.
+- Inside it, it is pretty much like a function with calculations/logic and a return.